JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - C510W
 - C520WS
 - C720
+- D100C

-The integration _should_ work with any other non-battery Tapo Cameras.
+The integration _should_ work with any other non-battery Tapo Camera based devices and chimes.

 Battery cameras controlled via HUB are working only for control: